lizmat/raku-all-modules/CurtTilmes/perl6-eredis/README.md

 * `info` returns a `Hash`

+* `keys` defaults to pattern '*' -- Caution, this can take a very long time if you have a lot of keys!
+For production, `scan` may be a better option.

 * `subscribe` and `psubscribe` should be lower case.

 * `scan`, `sscan`, `hscan`, and `zscan` should be lower case.